aafulei/cppp5e/04-expressions/README.md

 **Answer:**

 The loop would print out the elements that are 1 element next to what should be printed out.
-In particular, the loop might try to deference one past the end of the `vector`, which has undefined behavior.
+In particular, the loop might try to deference one past the end of the vector, which has undefined behavior.

 ### Exercise 4.19